sademban/sademban.github.io/pages/links.markdown

 - [Mat Ryer](https://x.com/matryer) — Go community leader who shares thoughtful takes on software design.
 - [Julia Evans](https://juliaevans.ca) — publishes zines and posts that make complex systems approachable.
 - [Eli Bendersky](https://eli.thegreenplace.net) — documents compilers, LLVM, and low-level programming insights.

-Swap in your actual links and add sections as needed so visitors can explore more of your work.